palewire/californiacivicdata.org/_posts/2017-09-25-processed-files.markdown

 The elections data can be download in flat or relational formats, in a single ZIP or as individual comma-delimited files.

 This new data, and the open-source code we've released which made it possible, bring us closer than ever to our ultimate goal: Frictionless access to comprehensive California state campaign finance and lobbying activity data.

+* List the files.
+Link to each.
+Some kind of GIF or art of the file download or the data in a spreadsheet.

 ### Introducing django-calaccess-scraped-data